quantaosun/Dock-MD-FEP/README.md

 This notebook only requires four strings, then all the rest is handled by the code itself.

+## Note the FEP here is refer to Absolute binding free energy of ONE small molecule to a protein target, not the relative free energy of TWO.

 <img width="751" alt="image" src="https://user-images.githubusercontent.com/75652473/191947254-e0a25965-99e5-449e-8b44-c7fbfd452760.png">